delta/codecharacter-docs-2022/docs/AttackerDetails.md

 - Total coins available for spawning attackers is 1500.

-There are currently 2 types of Attacker.
+There are currently 3 types of Attackers.

 # Type 1 Attacker